How will my goats fair in the weather they live in? This is the most important question that you need to ask, no matter where you live.

 So, your main goal is to have your goats in optimal health.
 Your focus will be nutrition.
 But you will continually be looking at and observing your goats.
 You will be watching their eye color and making sure it’s bright pink and making sure that there are no signs of anemia.

 You will be watching their coat health and color and the tips of their tails to make sure that there are no signs of copper deficiency.
 Read more about copper and how important it is to your goat’s health here: Complete Copper Guide for Goats or if you would like to watch the information about copper: Copper Guide for Goats (YouTube).
 Copper plays a major roll in how healthy and thick your goat’s hair is.
 And in the winter, that is very important!
+I use this copper bolus for my goat herd and record it in my goat management binder so I can quickly see when I gave it last and plan on when I will give it again!

 You also want to make sure that your goats are going into winter in an excellent body condition.
 You do not want them skinny going into winter.
 So be aware of that as you end summer and go into the fall months.
 If they are looking skinnier than they should be, begin to feed them more to help them gain more weight before winter.